prudvi109/Delta-demo/README.md

 # Delta-demo
-This is for git demo purpose only
+This is for git demo purpose only.